cslr/innercircle/README.md

 # innercircle
-Inner Circle message and file encryption tool
+Inner Circle is a message and file encryption tool.